-Janna Anderson publishes book on the future of communications
+Janna Anderson publishes book on the future of networked communications

 Janna Anderson's sixth book details opinions from more than 1,000 technology and policy experts on the impacts of the Internet and their predictions for the future.

 Janna Quitney Anderson, associate professor of communications and director of Elon's Imagining the Internet Center, has completed her sixth book on the future of the Internet.
 Anderson and co-author Lee Rainie, director of the Pew Internet Project, detail experts’ opinions on the likely future social, political and economic impacts of the Internet.